Attorney–Student Mentorship Opportunities

 Student-Alumni Mentor Program

 Many alumni are happy to assist law students with defining and setting career goals and developing a better understanding of the real life demands of the legal profession.
-There are many opportunities available to Cardozo students to obtain mentorship from alumni and other professionals.
+There are many opportunities available to Cardozo students to obtain guidance and mentorship from alumni and other professionals both informally and formally.

 On a more informal basis, students can:

+a.
+Attend the Office of Career Services “Nosh & Knowledge” informal speakers series; the small group format of these chats allows you to ask questions and get an insider view of how alumni and non-alumni professionals do what they do for a living;

 b.
-Attend the Career Services “Brown Bag Lunch Chats” series; the small group format of these chats allows you to ask questions and get an insider view of how alumni and non-alumni professionals do what they do for a living;
+Find alumni engaged in numerous career fields on LinkedIn by joining the subgroup “Cardozo Career Connect.”
+These alumni are often open to engaging in informational interviews and providing quick answers to career path related questions; and

 c.
-Find alumni engaged in numerous career fields on LinkedIn by joining the subgroup named “Cardozo Career Connect”, these alumni are often open to engaging in informational interviews and providing quick answers to career path related questions;

-d.
-Attend the frequent events in the law school attended by alumni and other professionals.
+Attend frequent events in the law school attended by alumni and other professionals.
+Many are organized and co-sponsored by the Office of Career Services and Alumni Affairs, among other departments and student organizations.

 a.
-1L students can opt-in to participate in the Student-Alumni Mentorship Program and be matched one-on-one with an alum in the Spring Semester; these mentors are willing to guide Cardozo students in navigating the law school experience, as well as the first steps on the path toward becoming legal professionals;
+Each year 1L students can opt-in to participate in the Cardozo Professional Mentor Program and be matched one-on-one with an alum in the Spring Semester.
+These mentors are willing to guide Cardozo students in navigating the law school experience, as well as the first steps on the path toward becoming legal professionals.

-If you have any questions about the mentoring opportunities mentioned above, or would like to discuss other opportunities for mentorship, please visit the Office of Career Services, room 1128.
+If you have any questions about the mentoring opportunities mentioned above, or would like to discuss other opportunities for mentorship, please visit the Office of Career Services on the 11th Floor.

 Cardozo Student Mentor Program